Spain's top court says jailed Catalan separatist cannot be released

 Junqueras’ Esquerra Republicana de Catalunya (ERC) party reacted with disappointment to what they described as “Spanish injustice”, accusing the court of violating Junqueras’ rights and disobeying international institutions.

+Pere Aragones, a top ERC official and vice-president of the Catalan government, described the ruling as an “absolute scandal” and pledged to fight the decision at the national and European judicial levels.

+“We will exhaust all viable avenues open to us that we have in our reach,” he told a news conference.

-Reporting by Jose Elías Rodríguez and Inti Landauro; Writing by Ashifa Kassam, Editing by Angus MacSwan
+Reporting by Jose Elías Rodríguez and Inti Landauro, Additional Reporting by Nathan Allen; Writing by Ashifa Kassam, Editing by Angus MacSwan and Jonathan Oatis